Listen To Bedrock

 There is no upper limit.

-You will receive all the training you need to become an integral part of the radio team.
+You will receive training you need to become an integral part of the radio team.

-You’ll also have the opportunity to learn and practice all sorts of other skills, from fundraising to setting up outside broadcast events, and from interviewing to management and committee work
+There is also the opportunity to learn and practice all sorts of other skills, from fundraising to setting up outside broadcast events (Bedrock Roadshows) to interviewing and even become a Trustee and get involved in the day to day running of the station.

 Students are welcome at Bedrock Radio.

-However, you need to be over 18 to volunteers, also be aware the volunteer recruitment on-boarding process, which undertaken with the Hospital Trust can take a while.
+However, you need to be over 18 to volunteers, also be aware the volunteer recruitment on-boarding process, which undertaken with the Hospital Trust can take a few months.

 On-Air, you may find it difficult to maintain a commitment to a regular weekly programme.
-However, there will be opportunities for you to co-host and get involved on-air in bank holiday specials, recording interviews, news bulletins.
+However, there will be opportunities for you to co-host and also get involved on-air in bank holiday / seasonal specials, recording interviews, news bulletins.

-We’re based in The Cornwall Suite Studio, on the first floor or Queen’s Hospital, Romford.
+The Cornwall Suite Studio is located on the first floor of Queen’s Hospital, Romford.

-Our studio is wheelchair accessible, from the lifts in the main entrance.
+Our studio is wheelchair accessible, using the lifts in the main entrance.

-• Romford Station for the Elizabeth Line, Overground Liberty Line and Greater Anglia services is a 15 minute walk away, or short bus ride.
+• Rail: Romford Station is on the Elizabeth Line, Overground Liberty Line and Greater Anglia services, and is a 15-minute walk, or short bus ride away.

-• Free Cycle parking is also available on the hospital grounds.
+• Bike: Free Cycle parking is available on the hospital grounds.

-• Volunteers with a valid NHS ID can travel between Queen’s and King George’s using the free staff shuttle bus.
+• Volunteers with a valid NHS ID can travel between Queen’s and King George’s (& a short walk to Goodmayes) using the free staff shuttle bus.

-Bedrock Radio broadcasts 24/7, our main presented programs run:
+Bedrock Radio broadcasts 24/7.
+Our main live presented shows broadcast:

 Applicants are strongly advised to check our programme schedule and spend time listening into the station to get an understanding of our output.